 Landlords are bound by California law to reveal a variety of things about their rental property.
 Specifically, landlords must declare anything that may impact the health of their California tenants.

-The following are some important disclosures that as per state laws, you must provide a prospective tenant.
+The following are some important disclosures that as per state regulations, you must provide a prospective tenant.
 Landlord responsibilities in California include abiding by these rules.

 Lead-Based Paint Disclosure